ben-gabriel/The-Odin-Project-Repo/README.md

-# TheOdinProjectRepo
+# The-Odin-Project-Repo
-This repository holds the code for "The Odin Project" exercises
+This repository holds the code for "The Odin Project" exercises **